-Many healthcare providers face the challenge of budget constraints, limited resources, and having a lot of priorities.
-With this combination of pressures, streamlining workflows and increasing efficiencies, while also enhancing the quality of care become extremely important to maintain positive patient experiences.
+An efficient patient journey mapping is the key to improving the quality of patient care.
+Many healthcare providers face the challenge of budget constraints, limited resources, and having too many priorities to handle at the same time.
+With this combination of pressure and stress, streamlining workflows and increasing efficiencies, while also enhancing the quality of care become extremely important to maintain a positive patient experience.

-Patient journey mapping is a process that can help care providers to achieve these things.
-In this article, we will dive deep into patient journey mapping, and how it can be beneficial for all stakeholders.
+Patient journey mapping is a process that can help care providers achieve all these things.
+In this article, we will dive deeper into the benefits of patient journey mapping and show how it can be useful for all stakeholders.

 What is patient journey mapping?

-A patient journey map (also known as healthcare customer journey map) is a blueprint of all the touchpoints a patient go through in their care journey in a healthcare facility.
+A patient journey map, also known as a healthcare customer journey map, is a blueprint of all the stages, referred to as touchpoints, a patient goes through in their patient journey in a healthcare facility.
 This includes all the touchpoints pre-, during, and post-visit.

 Patient journey mapping is a way to visualize and get an overview of patient experience during their entire care journey.
-This allows healthcare providers to reconfigure their approach to the treatment and care, seen from the patients’ point of view.
-Through patient journey mapping, a healthcare provider can identify pain points, potential blind spots, and work on the solutions to these problems.
-Additionally, this also provides an opportunity to find improvements that can be made, as well as discovering opportunities for innovation.
+This allows healthcare providers to reconfigure their approach to treatment and care, seen from the patient's point of view.
+Through patient journey mapping, a healthcare provider can identify pain points, and potential blind spots, and work on the solutions to these problems.
+Additionally, this also provides an opportunity to find improvements that can be made, as well as discover opportunities for innovation.

 What is the purpose of patient journey mapping?

 Patient journey mapping gives insights into the patient experiences during their care journey in a healthcare facility.
-It gives an overview of the patient flow in general, and also detailed insights into each touchpoint during their journey.
-For the care providers, these insights are invaluable for creating create strategies to improve the quality of care, increase efficiency, and improve patient satisfaction.
+It gives an overview of the patient flow in general, and also detailed insights into each touchpoint during their patient journey.
+For the care providers, these insights are invaluable for creating strategies to improve the quality of care, increase efficiency, and improve patient experience and satisfaction.

 What are the touchpoints in patient journey mapping?

-A patient journey starts before a patient arrives in the premises, usually when they book an appointment, choose a service, find the location and reserve a place in the queue.
+A patient journey starts before a patient arrives at the premises, usually, when they book an appointment, choose a service, find the location, and reserve a place in the queue.

-- Arrival: When a patient arrives for their treatment, they have 2 options to check in: through a self-service kiosk, or reception, where a staff member assists with the check-in or registration process.
+Arrival: When a patient arrives for their treatment, they announce their arrival by checking in: through aself-service kiosk,virtual check-in link in their booking confirmation, or at a reception desk where a staff member assists with the registration process.

-- Queuing and waiting: After check-in, the patient usually waits until they’re called.
-This is where a virtual queuing can help improve patient experience, for example, by allowing them to wait remotely until it’s their turn, and by giving them updates so they know what to expect, and how long until they’re called for the treatment.
+Queuing and waiting: After check-in, the patient waits until they’re called.
+This is where avirtual queuing system can help improvepatient experience, for example, by allowing them to wait remotely with a Mobile Ticketuntil it’s their turn, and by giving them real-time queue updates and how long is left until they’re called for the treatment.

-- Service: And of course, there’s the treatment itself (often referred to as service), where the patient is seen by a member of the medical staff.
-The patient is called and receives service/treatment from a staff member with suitable skills for their needs and medical history.
+Service: And of course, there’s the treatment itself, often referred to as service, where the patient is seen by a member of the medical staff.
+The patient is called and receives service/treatment from a staff member who is acquainted with their needs and medical history.

-Also referred as the patient retention phase, this is an important part of the patient journey that’s often forgotten after the patient receives the treatment.
-Getting patient feedback is essential to get insights into the real patient experience and patient satisfaction.
+Post-visit is also referred to as the patient retention phase, this is an important part of the patient journey that’s often forgotten after the patient receives the treatment.
+Gettingpatient feedbackis essential to get insights into the real patient experience and patient satisfaction.
 Their input can be used to improve the patient journey mapping which in turn improves the patient experience, quality of care, and process efficiency in the healthcare facility.

-Key benefits of patient journey mapping in healthcare facilities
+Why patient journey mapping is important in healthcare facilities

-For healthcare professionals and hospital management, the insights into patient experience from their perspective is invaluable.
-This can inform the staff about the gaps in the process, areas for improvement, and opportunities for innovation.
-With these insights, they can focus on where to allocate the budget, plan the solutions to increase efficiency and improve the quality of care.
+For healthcare professionals and hospital management, insights into the patient experience from their perspective are invaluable.
+Mapping the patient journey can enlighten the staff about the gaps in the process, areas for improvement, and opportunities for innovation.
+With these insights, healthcare providers can focus on where to allocate the budget, plan solutions to increase efficiency, and improve the quality of patient care.

-What are the benefits of patient journey mapping?
+What are the benefits of patient journey mapping for healthcare providers?

 Patient journey mapping gives a lot of benefits for both patients and care providers.
 Below are some of the benefits of patient journey mapping:

-- Removing silos in care – blind spots can occur at any point in the patient journey, from booking an appointment at the beginning, to discharge or follow-up at the end.
-A well-planned patient journey map helps care providers to actively provide solutions to these issues, and avoid negative patient experience.
+Removing silos in care – blind spots can occur at any point in the patient journey, frombooking an appointmentat the beginning, to discharge or follow-up at the end.
+A well-planned patient journey map helps care providers to actively provide solutions to these issues and enhance the overall patient experience.

-- Continuous improvement – insights into the care journey, backed with patient journey data and feedback gives the opportunity for continuous improvements for the care processes.
+Continuous improvement – insights into the care journey, backed with patient journey data and patient feedback, gives the opportunity for continuous improvements in the care processes.

 How do you map a patient’s journey?